20 Amazing Storage Products from Harbor Freight

-The classic Harbor Freight tool box purchase is a rock-solid tool chest.
-They’re well-known for carrying solidly built, affordable tool chests that can hold up to standard shop use, but won’t break the bank when it comes time to replace or upgrade.
+The classic Harbor Freight tool box is a strong, dependable choice.
+Harbor Freight is known for well-built, affordable tool chests that can hold up to standard shop use.

-There’s a reason that this Harbor Freight tool box is one of the 20 Things DIYers should always Buy at Harbor Freight.
-But to really make the most of the storage provided by a tool chest, there are a couple accessories you’ll want to grab.
-To see them, keep clicking.
+There’s a reason this tool box is one of the 20 things DIYers should always buy at Harbor Freight.
+But to really make the most of the storage, you’ll need some accessories.
+To see them, read on.

-Step one in making the most of your tool chest is to lay in these affordable and practical liners.
-Without a liner, the motion of opening and closing drawers and (if you have a chest mounted on casters) rolling around your shop will inevitably slide whatever part you need into the back of the drawer, where you’ll have to fumble awkwardly for it.
+Making the most of your tool chest by laying in these affordable and practical liners.
+Without a liner, the motion of opening and closing drawers will send whatever part you need into the back of the drawer, where you’ll fumble awkwardly for it.

 Installation is as simple as measuring and cutting, just like installing a kitchen cabinet drawer liner.
-You’ll be protecting the finish of your drawer and your tools.
+This protects the finish of your drawer and your tools.

 Chest Drawer Compartment Organizers

-After you drop in liners for the open drawers of a Harbor Freight tool box, you’ll want to kick up the effectiveness of the rest of the chest by installing these drawer organizers.
-Don’t waste time searching for just the right saw blade or your favorite calipers.
-Create the right place for your tools, and they’ll always be close at hand.
+After you install drawer liners, take it a step further with these drawer organizers.
+Don’t waste time searching for the right saw blade or your favorite calipers.
+Create the right place for your tools and they’ll always be close at hand.

-By adding this storage upgrade, you’ll vastly increase the usable portion of the tool chest, and spend more time actually working, instead of searching for tools.
+By adding this storage upgrade, you’ll vastly increase the usable portion of the tool chest and spend more time actually working.

 Magnetic Tool Holder

-Sometimes you don’t want to hide away your most frequently used tools, but you do want to get them clear of your work space.
+Sometimes you don’t want to hide your most frequently used tools, but you do want to keep your work space clear.
 You can have the best of both worlds by installing magnetic holder strips next to your work area.
 Need a tool?
 Just reach out and grab it!

 Magnetic Wrist Band